I, Human: how to join the analog revolution (and rediscover joy)

 Fun fact: Once upon a time, Google Maps would lead you astray if you tried to reach the Blue Mountains in NSW: you’d end up in a lonely, woodsy dead-end street, facing an irate sign: “Blue Mountains is not here.
 (Google Maps is Wrong)” So you can’t trust the bots anyway.
 (This actually happened to me.)

-Buy and use a polaroid or film camera to document your events (and general daily adventures!).
+Buy and use a polaroid or film camera to document your events (and daily adventures).
 It forces awareness and care of what you’re photographing so that you don’t waste a frame, and will lead to more interesting, valuable pics to treasure, not just thousands of photos dumped on the Cloud somewhere, never to be looked at again.
 Also, it’s a literal snapshot of real life as it was – no filters, no AI effects, no removing of ‘unwanted’ people or pimples.

 Treat your city like an analog Instagram feed.
 Wander.
 Look around.
 Let yourself be surprised by the vast rainbow of colour and creativity that exists, whether you document it or not.
 And join the likes of those (me!) who think endless grey concrete walls deserve a little bedazzling…